mteja26/Python-Web-Application-Deployment/README.md

-# Python Web Application Deployment Example
+# Python Web Application Deployment

 This project demonstrates a basic structure for a Python web application with deployment scripts.
 While it's a simplified version due to environment constraints, it shows the key concepts of a deployment pipeline.